two students walking outside a building on campus

 PS 126 Physical Science for Elementary Educators (5)

-This course provides an introduction to the fundamentals of physics and chemistry, for the pre-service elementary school teacher.
-Course activities are inquiry-based, serving to improve confidence in both scientific process and content learning, with methods applicable to elementary curricula.
+This course introduces the fundamentals of physics and chemistry, for the pre-service elementary school teacher.
+The course features lab-based, hands-on activities, and collaborative, inquiry-based exercises.
+Course activities serve to improve confidence in both scientific process and content learning, with methods applicable to elementary curricula.

 PS 131 Biological Physics for the Health and Life Sciences (3)